-Increasing the dwell period between tracer deposition and the initiation of surface washing allows the tracer to penetrate deeper into the medium and reduces both the amount of tracer removed during the first stage and the removal rate in the second stage.
-This study also confirms that, although in lower-permeability plates the tracer transport downstream is slower, the mass transfer rate in the diffusion-dominated stage is not significantly different from that of high permeability plates.
-However, the overall cleaning time is slower in lower-permeability plates due to the third advection-dominated stage.
+Increasing the dwell period, defined as the duration between tracer deposition and the beginning of surface washing, allows the tracer to penetrate deeper into the medium and therefore reduces the amount of tracer removed during the first stage, while an increased removal rate is observed in the second stage.
+Experiments on porous plates with different permeabilities showed that smaller amounts of tracer are removed from lower-permeability plates during the first stage, the advective tracer transport downstream is slower and that the tracer removal rate in the second stage scales with the advection time scale within the porous medium.
+As the third stage is advection dominated, its duration also scales with the advection time scale within the porous medium.
+Therefore, we find that the overall cleaning time scales with the advection time scale within the porous medium highlighting the dominant role of advection in this process.
 These insights offer practical guidance for optimising surface washing protocols for porous systems in industrial and environmental applications.

 \nolinenumbers